What to Do With Unwanted Presents

 In this case, the answer is clear—return the gift, and either trade it for something you like or get some cash!

 If you don't have the receipt for you gift or you've opened the box or have cut off the tags, try selling it online or at a thrift shop or something along those lines.

-In addition to eBay, Amazon and Craigslist, there's other ways to sell, like Listia, which lets you sell things for credits that you can then use instead of money to buy other things on the site.
+In addition to eBay, Amazon, and Craigslist, there are other ways to sell, like Listia, which lets you sell things for credits that you can then use instead of money to buy other things on the site.